tsnellgrove/dark_castle2/castle_doc2.md

 And more typing

-Then one day there will be some unfortunate language in the house And he will declare that he need "version control" Which means "Git"
+Then one day there will be some unfortunate language in the house And he will declare that he needs "version control" Which means "Git"
 And he will wander around the house saying "hmmm" (thinking about Git clients and respositores)